codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 If you prefer, you can manually download and run the native `codacy-coverage-reporter` binary, either for the latest version or a specific one.

-You can use the scripts below to automatically check for the latest version of the binaries, download the binaries from either our public S3 or GitHub, and run them.
+You can use the scripts below to automatically check for the latest version of the binaries, download the binaries from either Codacy's public store or GitHub, and run them.

 -   Using Codacy's public S3: